Calorie & Macros Calculator (TDEE)

 What is TDEE?

-Total Daily Energy Expenditure is the total calories your body burns in a day, including exercise and activity.
-Eating below your TDEE creates a deficit for weight loss; above it creates a surplus for muscle gain.
+Total Daily Energy Expenditure is the total calories your body burns in a day, including your basal metabolic rate and all physical activity.
+Eating below your TDEE creates a deficit for fat loss; above it creates a surplus for muscle gain.

 How accurate is this calculator?